CEDA Frequently Asked Questions

 How do I get started in the CEDA program?

-Getting started is easy!
-Simply fill out the interest form linked to the “Apply” button at the top of this page.
-Any member of your project team can submit the form.
-Once submitted, Willdan will assign a dedicated project manager to your project, who will schedule a discovery call to understand your project goals and discuss potential energy-saving opportunities.
+Once submitted, Willdan will assign a dedicated project manager who will schedule a discovery call to understand your project goals and discuss potential energy-saving opportunities.

 What if I decide I no longer want to participate after enrolling?